Plymouth (automobile): Origins

 The origins of Plymouth can be traced back to the Maxwell automobile.
 When Walter P. Chrysler took over control of the troubled Maxwell-Chalmers car company in the early 1920s, he inherited the Maxwell as part of the package.
-After he used the company's facilities to help create and launch the six-cylinder Chrysler automobile in 1924, he decided to create a lower-priced companion car, using lessons learned when he was running Buick under William Durant at GM.
-So for 1926, the Maxwell was reworked and rebadged as the low-end four-cylinder Chrysler "52" model.
-In 1928, the "52" was once again redesigned to create the Chrysler-Plymouth Model Q, although print advertisements called it "Plymouth" and did not mention engine size or model designation.
+After he used the company's facilities to help create and launch the six-cylinder Chrysler automobile in 1924, he decided to create a lower-priced companion car, using lessons learned when he was running Buick under William C. Durant at GM.
+So for 1926, the Maxwell was reworked and rebadged as the low-end four-cylinder Chrysler Model 52.
+In 1928, the 52 was once again redesigned to create the Chrysler-Plymouth Model Q, although print advertisements called it Plymouth and did not mention engine size or model designation.
 The "Chrysler" portion of the nameplate was dropped with the introduction of the Plymouth Model U in 1929.

 Great Depression, 1930s–1940s

 While the original purpose of the Plymouth was to serve the lower end of a booming automobile market, during the Great Depression of the 1930s the division helped significantly in ensuring the survival of the Chrysler Corporation when many other car companies failed.
 Beginning in 1930, Plymouths were sold by all three Chrysler divisions (Chrysler, DeSoto, and Dodge).
 Plymouth sales were a bright spot during this dismal automotive period, and by 1931 Plymouth rose to number three in sales among all cars.
 In 1931 with the Model PA, the company introduced floating power and boasted, "The smoothness of an eight – the economy of a four."